 If you can’t personally attend one of our prayer opportunities we would encourage you to contribute to the prayer culture of Brisbane, so that Brisbane can be known as a city that prays together effectively and regularly, so that it can be said “Brisbane Prays” or tweeted #BrisbanePrays!

-Why start Brisbane Prays?
+Why did we start Brisbane Prays?

 As Christians from a wide variety of churches, ethnic backgrounds and languages have said to us that they “enjoyed praying together at Parliament House for Queensland” on the National Day of Prayer & Fasting and also said that “That we should do this more often”, and as we were already of that opinion, we have decided to help facilitate this journey.